-Technology Debt: The Hidden Cost of "It Still Works"
+Technology Debt: The Hidden Cost of Old Systems

 Technology rarely fails all at once.
 More often, risk accumulates quietly through aging systems, outdated software, undocumented processes, and deferred upgrades.
 What appears stable today can become operational disruption tomorrow.